taite510/petShop/README.md

   (.venv) $ python3 -m pip install -r requirements.txt
 ```

+**Open the file petshop/secretsTemplate.py and follow the instructions inside**

 Create a new Sqlite database and run the local server:

 ```bash